genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 ### Why do we create a new branch in the first place?

 There are quite a few reasons to it.
 The main one being it maintains a separation of concerns.
-One can work on a differnt number of features at the same time without affecting existing working code.
+One can work on different features at the same time without affecting existing working code.

 This also helps teams to assign different features to different people and collaborate on different parts of projects in realtime.